Anglo-Saxon Chronicle: Surviving manuscripts

 Of the nine surviving manuscripts, seven are written entirely in Old English (also known as Anglo-Saxon).
 One, known as the Bilingual Canterbury Epitome, is in Old English with a translation of each annal into Latin.
 Another, the Peterborough Chronicle, is in Old English except for the last entry, which is in early Middle English.
 The oldest (Corp.
 Chris.
 MS 173) is known as the Winchester Chronicle or the Parker Chronicle (after Matthew Parker, an Archbishop of Canterbury, who once owned it), and is written in Old English until 1070, then Latin to 1075.
-Six of the manuscripts were printed in an 1861 edition for the Rolls Series by Benjamin Thorpe with the text laid out in columns labelled A to F. He also included the few readable remnants of a burned seventh manuscript, which he referred to as [G], partially destroyed in a fire at Ashburnham House in London in 1731.
+Six of the manuscripts were printed in an 1861 edition for the Rolls Series by Benjamin Thorpe with the text laid out in columns labelled A to F. He also included the few readable remnants of a burned seventh manuscript, which he referred to as [G], partially destroyed in a fire at Ashburnham House in London in 1731, and only a few leaves remain.
 Following this convention, the two additional manuscripts are often called [H] and [I].

-The surviving manuscripts are listed below; though manuscript G was burned in a fire in 1731, and only a few leaves remain.